Legacy thinking, in relation to sales forces, sees companies hold misconceptions about hiring salespeople for their

 Often the performance of a salesperson can be directly correlated to the support structure, systems, and processes that they operate within.
 A salesperson that performs extremely well in one environment may fail within another and vice versa.

 In order to assess the capability of the salesperson, probing questions must be asked that explore the various support structures that were in place in their previous role.
 These must then be compared against the structures within your organisation.

 Often a headline of a salesperson’s resume will be that they are ‘self-motivated’ and can ‘work autonomously’.
 This practice may seem appealing, although when you are trying to establish or maintain a world-class sales organisation, this behaviour often conflicts with what is required.
 In an effective sales force, adherence to process and methodology, including the proper use of CRM, requires personnel to yield to company processes.
 This behaviour also encourages the salesperson to represent the company and its products as they see fit, often producing incongruent messages that are not aligned with the marketing strategy.

 To ascertain whether a salesperson will be able to adapt to and follow the company’s process requirements, questions relating to the previous use of policy, procedure, and reporting mechanisms must be asked during the interview process.
 Only after this can a sound judgement be made of the suitability of the application for the role.

 Upon avoidance of these five misconceptions, the standard and quality of salespeople within your organisation will improve dramatically, directly contributing to increased profits and revenue.
 If your company would like assistance with these matters, an experienced sales recruitment firm can help you with this process.

-Adele Crane combines extensive consulting knowledge and hiring capability by providing clients with candidates that can make a lasting impact on your company.
+Adele Crane combines extensive consulting knowledge and hiring capability by providing clients with candidates who can make a lasting impact on your company.
 Our recruitment services provide you with the best available candidates.
 If you are considering hiring a new salesperson or sales manager, please contact our office.

 If you found this article helpful, follow us on LinkedIn or subscribe to Our Insights on the right-hand column of this page to make sure you don’t miss new posts.